Released in:

 In Lotus' article, I said that I really enjoyed playing Lotus and found her really fun, and that's true - I have liked using her and have used her quite a lot since she was released, and Lotus is utterly unique in how she plays.

-Pulse' self-damage and self-healing did also make her very unique, as she was (and still is) one of the only operatives that has significant self-healing, with Clarina - Crimson Moon being the only other dps with any notable self-healing.
+Pulse' self-damage and self-healing did also make her very unique, as she was (and still is) one of the only operatives that has significant self-healing, with Clarina - Crimson Moon being the only other dps with any notable/significant self-healing.

 My article on Raikou was basically an autopsy of failure, as I really disliked her design, but she was still somewhat unique in how she played - the movement, the weird way her ult worked, even that she could heal herself [to a small degree].